mcohen97/moove-it-challenge/README.md

 LISTENING TO REQUESTS...
 ```

--You can access the server with the demo client provided
+-You can access the server with the demo client provided (client folder)

 ```
-ruby lib/client/example_client.rb
+ruby example_client.rb
 ```

 You should get an output similar to this: